vladmandic/sd-extension-steps-animation/README.md

 - **Path for intermediate files**: Relative to save location
 - **Path for output animation file**: Relative to save location

+### Naming

+- Intermediate files have file format of
+`<batch-of-batch-count><batch-of-batch-size><current-step>-<seed>-<prompt>.<samples-extension>`
+- Output animation file has file format of
+`<seed>-<prompt>.<codec-extension>`

+Where:

+- Batch values are 2 digits padded with leading zeros
+- Step value is 3 digits padded with leading zeros
+- Seed value is actual seed extrapolated from current batch, not input seed
+- Prompt is parsed to be file-system safe and cropped to 96 characters

 ### Performance

 Dependent on your system and settings used to produce images